Chase78712002/alvinchlin_tech_blog/README.md

 - [x] Add authentication check to replace the "New" post button with "Log in" if admin is not logged in.
 - [x] Change post display date to updated_at date.
 - [x] Set index posts in descending order.
-- [] Add authentication check to hide the edit buttons if admin not logged in.
 - [x] Drawer auto-open on edge hover.
   - [x] Auto open sidebar on edge hover, and auto-close it on mouse leave.
   - [x] Add hint on the left edge to direct user to move mouse over.
   - [x] add mobile swipe gesture to open/close the sidebar.
   - [x] disable hover hotzone on touch.
-- [] Fix code block markdown overflowing horizontally in mobile view.
+- [x] Fix code block markdown overflowing horizontally in mobile view.
-  - [] Fix white gap when scroll to the bottom of the page in mobile view
+  - [x] Fix white gap when scroll to the bottom of the page in mobile view
+- [] Add authentication check to hide the edit buttons if admin not logged in.
 - [] Center Post index content